Westinghouse Electric Company: 2017 Chapter 11 bankruptcy

 On 29 March 2017, Toshiba's Westinghouse filed for Chapter 11 bankruptcy, citing a yearly loss for Toshiba that could exceed $9 billion, almost three times its previous estimate.

 The projects responsible for this loss were mostly the construction of four AP1000 reactors at Vogtle in Georgia and Virgil C. Summer Nuclear Generating Station in South Carolina.
 The Wall Street Journal reported that the four nuclear reactors being built in the southeastern U.S. would be left to an unknown fate.

 In July, 2017, the co-owners of the V.C.
 Summer plant announced that the project was terminated.
 On September 24, 2017, the Post & Courier reported that Westinghouse had hired unlicensed workers to create mechanical and electrical blueprints for the V.C.
 Summer expansion without having a professional engineer sign off on them which was in violation of state law.
 The blueprints were often faulty and led to significant delays.
 The U.S. government had given $8.3 billion of loan guarantees on the financing of the four nuclear reactors being built in the U.S.

 Besides the issues with the AP1000 design, the fuel manufacturing division has been profitable, but not enough to cover corporate overheads and support the other divisions.
 Research and development investment in fuel manufacturing has been low, which has impacted the quality and comparative performance of its fuel compared to competitors.

 2018 sale to Brookfield Business Partners

 On 6 April 2018, Toshiba announced the completion of the sale of Westinghouse's holding company to Brookfield Business Partners (a subsidiary of Canadian investment management company Brookfield Asset Management Inc.) and some partners for $4.6bn.

 Sale to Brookfield Renewable Partners and Cameco

 In October 2022, Brookfield Renewable Partners (another subsidiary of Brookfield Asset Management) and Cameco announced the acquisition of Westinghouse Electric from Brookfield Business Partners in a US$7.9 billion deal including debt.
 Brookfield Renewable and its institutional partners will own a 51% interest in Westinghouse, while Cameco will own remaining 49% as part of the deal.

 The acquisition was completed in November 2023.

 In October 2025, Westinghouse announced an agreement with the Trump Administration to begin plans for $80 billion in new nuclear reactors throughout the United States, including AP1000 and AP300 models.

+On July 31, 2026, Westinghouse announced that it had confidentially submitted a draft registration statement on Form S-1 to the U.S. Securities and Exchange Commission (SEC) for a proposed initial public offering of its common stock.
+Cameco, a co-owner of Westinghouse, separately confirmed the submission in a press release furnished to the SEC as an exhibit to a Form 6-K filing.
+Reuters reported that the filing came amid increased investor interest in nuclear-energy companies, as the expansion of data centers by large technology companies contributed to rising U.S. electricity demand.